YOU KNOW WHAT'S THE WORST?

 The more deals onboarded, the more money in EVERYONE’S pocket.

-All you need to do is hand off the content - to me.
+But of course, if you're not looking to take on that action, all you need to do is hand off the content - to me.

 Pass the baton, and I'll take it from there.

 THE PUCK'N STUDIO

 I'm the founder of The Puck'n Studio, and as you know, The Chop Shop Chief of this joint.

 I've been marinating in the marketing arena for

 a little over 5 years, where I got my stripes in - content marketing, scriptwriting, directing, &